Canadiens 10, Maple Leafs 3

 TOR – 6+11+9 = 26

 MTL – Goaltenders: Patrick Roy.
 Defence: Chris Chelios, Craig Ludwig, Scott Sandelin, Petr Svoboda, Larry Trader.
-Forwards: Guy Carbonneau, Shayne Corson, Kjell Dahlin, Bob Gainey (C), John Kordic, Claude Lemieux, Mike McPhee, Mats Naslund, Chris Nilan, Stéphane Richer, Brian Skrudland, Bobby Smith, Ryan Walter.
+Forwards: Guy Carbonneau, Shayne Corson, Kjell Dahlin, Bob Gainey (C), John Kordic, Claude Lemieux, Mike McPhee, Mats Naslund (A), Chris Nilan, Stéphane Richer, Brian Skrudland, Bobby Smith, Ryan Walter.

 TOR – Goaltenders: Allan Bester, Ken Wregget.
-Defence: Todd Gill, Al Iafrate, Chris Kotsopoulos, Rick Lanz, Luke Richardson, Borje Salming.
-Forwards: Wendel Clark, Russ Courtnall, Vincent Damphousse, Dan Daoust, Tom Fergus, Miroslav Frycer, Peter Ihnacak, Gary Leeman, Ed Olczyk, Mark Osborne, Dave Semenko, Leigh Verstraete.
+Defence: Todd Gill, Al Iafrate, Chris Kotsopoulos, Rick Lanz, Luke Richardson, Borje Salming (A).
+Forwards: Wendel Clark (A), Russ Courtnall, Vincent Damphousse, Dan Daoust, Tom Fergus, Miroslav Frycer, Peter Ihnacak, Gary Leeman, Ed Olczyk, Mark Osborne, Dave Semenko, Leigh Verstraete.